Chymyst/chymyst-core/docs/chymyst01.md

 The task at hand is to maintain a counter with an integer value, which can be incremented or decremented by non-blocking concurrent requests.
 For example, we would like to be able to increment and decrement the counter from different processes running at the same time.

-To implement this in `Chymyst`, we begin by deciding which molecules we will need to define.
+To implement this in `Chymyst`, we begin by deciding which molecules we will need to use.
 Since there is no global mutable state, it is clear that the integer value of the counter needs to be carried by a molecule.
 Let's call this molecule `counter` and specify that it carries an integer value: